What happens in Fairfax when the lease ends?

 - Renew the lease --- This will lock the rental property up for another year with a small rent increase.

-Sometimes things happen which make a renter to break the lease.
-When this happens, Nesbitt Realty tries to minimize the impact of this event on the rental investor.
-If a renter leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the rental owner.
-That money is consumed by paying for vacancy and the cost of acquiring a new renter .
+Sometimes circumstances arise that require a renter to break the lease.
+If this happens, Nesbitt Realty tries to minimize the impact of this event on the owner.
+If a tenant leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the rental owner.
+That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 Utilities